Dosje Jarak

-Dosje Jarak is a Croatian true crime documentary television series created by Andrija Jarak.
+Dosje Jarak (The Jarak File) is a Croatian true crime documentary television series created by Andrija Jarak.
 The series explores some of the most memorable crimes that happened in Croatia.

 Dosje Jarak debuted on 2 November 2023 on RTL.
 The series was moved to RTL's streaming service Voyo for its second season, which premiered on 28 October 2024.
+The third season aired on Voyo from 23 October to 18 December 2025.